datasittersclub/site/dsc2.md

 # DSC #2 - _Katia and the Phantom Corpus_

-by Katia Bowers, December 12, 2019
+by Katherine Bowers, December 12, 2019

 It was a dark and windy fall night, with rain lashing at the windows, when I settled in to do some reading and began working my way through the Baby-Sitters Club series.
 This kind of weather is not surprising because I live in Vancouver, Canada, where it rains most of the year.
 What was surprising was that I was reading Baby-Sitters Club books again.
 I'm an Assistant Professor of Slavic Studies and a lot of the time you will find me reading long Russian novels, which is what I research and teach for work.
 I last read a BSC book circa 25 years ago, but I started rereading the series on that rainy night because of the DSC, the Data-Sitters Club, a group I've joined that is working on creating a comprehensive, colloquial guide to DH computational text analysis.